“The Voice” Brings Out Leonard Cohen’s “Hallelujah” For Sandy Hook Tribute

 I loved Woody Woodpecker when I was a kid.
 When we watched 8mm home movies, my dad had two non-family reels for the projector with one of the Three Stooges and one of Woody Woodpecker.
 Like home movies back then, they were silent, so we enjoyed the short films without Woody’s famous laugh, which was created by Mel Blanc and later voiced by Lantz’s wife Grace Stafford.
 I also had a toy where you looked in a viewfinder toward a light source and cranked a little roll of film so you could see part of an episode of a Woody Woodpecker short.

-There have been reports of Woody Woodpecker movies in the works (albeit with a “modernized” version of the character).
-Update: In 2013, Illumination Entertainment signed animator Bill Kopp to work on a film about Woody Woodpecker, although as of 2016 the status of that possible Woody Woodpecker movie is unclear.
+Regarding the big screen, Woody Woodpecker movies in development have had their ups and downs (even with a “modernized” version of the character).
+Update: In 2013, Illumination Entertainment signed animator Bill Kopp to work on a film about Woody Woodpecker, but eventually the film was put on hold and eventually cancelled.

-Another Woody Woodpecker movie will be released in October 2017 in Brazil., apparently because many classic cartoons are now more popular in other countries besides the U.S. That film may see some type of DVD release in the U.S.
+Another Woody Woodpecker movie was released in 2017 originally in Brazil, apparently because many classic cartoons are now more popular in other countries besides the U.S. That film, which was originally filmed in English, was eventually released on DVD and streaming services in the U.S. It maintains a low rating on Rotten Tomatoes (13% Tomatometer and 35% Popcornmeter).

-For now, we will have to be satisfied with the real classic cartoons we can find on the Internet.
+Some have commented that the best thing about the latest film is that it includes a classic 1956 Woody Woodpecker cartoon at the end.
+So in that spirit, let’s check in with some of the real classic cartoons we can find on the Internet.
 Check out one below as you celebrate Woody’s birthday.

 What is your favorite memory of Woody Woodpecker?
 Leave your two cents in the comments.